preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

-Controlled Documents Library Settings
+Controlled documents library settings
 =======================================

-You must be Administrator (The permission group is often called "Owners") of the Team Site - there can be one or more - to be able to edit the settings for the three lists in the Controlled Documents library, and to edit permissions.
+You must be administrator (the permission group is often called "Owners") of the teamsite - there can be one or more - to be able to edit the settings for the three lists in the controlled documents library, and to edit permissions.

 Settings for the tabs
 ***********************
-To access the seetings, go to the Controlled Documents library and click "Edit".
+To access the seetings, go to the controlled documents library and click "Edit".

 .. image:: edit-controlled-library-new2.png